iamdangry/silverbullet-dailyquote/README.md

 > {{fetchDailyQuote}}
 ```

-I use the custom quote admonition from [this](https://community.silverbullet.md/t/additional-admonition-types/281/3) communitiy post.
+I use the custom quote admonition from [this community post](https://community.silverbullet.md/t/additional-admonition-types/281/3).

 ### Settings